Table of Contents_

 If you are a content creator, social media fan, or just someone who peruses the internet, you have probably come across the term vlog – and you may be wondering just what it means.
+You may also get interested in making money via vlogging, which is totally doable.
 Here’s a hint: It involves vlogging cameras.
 We will cover that too.

 If you are serious about vlogging, a dedicated vlogging camera is an incredibly useful investment for high-quality, stable video to impress your audience.
 But sometimes you just don’t have the time or resources to purchase a separate camera just for your vlog.